 children join us in the classroom for the morning and parents and children then stay for lunch.

-We have particularly close links with our

-We have particularly close links with our designated feeder schools.

-We liaise with Penrice and Poltair throughout the year and children in KS2 visit for a variety of sessions across the curriculum.
+We have particularly close links with Penrice our designated feeder school.
+Penrice PE specialists deliver PE across the school and children have the opportunity to visit Penrice to use their sports facilities.
+We liaise with Penrice throughout the year and children in KS2 visit for a variety of sessions across the curriculum.
 Secondary staff attend statement/EHC plan annual reviews during the autumn term.
 They visit pupils and staff early in the summer term to aid transition.
 Pupils in year 6 attend their secondary school for transition activities.
 Transition opportunities are provided in the summer term for children in the school to move to their new class and meet their new teacher.
 All staff complete transition forms for every child at the end of the year.
 We timetable meetings at the end of the summer term for staff to meet to discuss transition information.
 All children meet their new teacher and class Teaching Assistant in their new classroom before the end of term.